 A short 3 months later, I was back home in Canada where I prepared for my next trip – back to Southeast Asia for 4 months.

-I’ve been spending 2-5 months abroad and then going back to Canada for a month or two at a time since 2015, building this travel blog in the process which became my full-time job, fully funding all of my travels.
+I would spend 2-5 months abroad and then go back to Canada for a month or two at a time from 2015-2020, building this travel blog in the process which became my full-time job, fully funding all of my travels.

 During those years I spent time living in Australia and mostly Bali, one of my favourite places in the world.